2017 Update: I’ve noticed quite a bit of traffic coming to this post after the tragic news of Canadian woman in Belize.

 Confined to the patio facing the river, I met Dulio who I eventually realized was guarding the hostel.
 He had seen the country evolve from British Honduras to Belize and rise of crime throughout the 80s and agrees Belize City is dangerous.

-The next morning I ate breakfast next to the hotel and listened to two guys talk about how bad it was getting, nearly 30 shooting deaths in 3 months.
+The next morning I ate breakfast next to the hotel and listened to two guys talk about the crime.
+There had been nearly 30 shooting deaths in 3 months.
 I finished breakfast and bought the first ticket to Caye Caulker.

 Is Belize City Dangerous?